 This approach, we believe, is in the best interests of all the stakeholders – shareholders, directors, managers, employees, customers, and suppliers.

 If all else fails and administration, bankruptcy, liquidation or a voluntary arrangement are inevitable Bevan & Buckland can guide you through the financial, legal and regulatory implications.

-If you are facing insolvency then call us on 01437 760 666 or 01267 233 115 or email us at firstname.lastname@example.org to discuss how we can help keep your business in good shape and avoid insolvency.
+If you are facing insolvency then call us on 01437 760 666 or 01267 233 115 or email us at email@example.com for insolvency advice on how we can help keep your business in good shape.

 In the current economy with high interest rates, having access to better credit terms and higher credit limits…